BIOS3010/Module-10-HTS/01-Get_fastq_files.md

 We will use a SARS-CoV-2 dataset that is not too big so that our analysis does not take too much time.
 The run accession numbers for our data is SRR14253446.

-At the top of the page, in the search bar, replace what is there, starting with `txid2697049`, with the SRR number above.
+At the top of the page, in the search bar, replace what is there with the SRR number above.

 (Click [here](https://www.ncbi.nlm.nih.gov/sra/?term=SRR14253446) if you have trouble)